-In (1), I and J are height and width of the original and degraded images, M is maximum number of scales for given filter, and D represents low-pass SPWT filter dimension [30] which depends on number of orientations K, Table 1.
-In the results section, it will be shown that the best correlation with MOS can be obtained using 1 or 2 orientations (Table 1).
-IQM2 measure is calculated according to the following formula:
+In (1) I and J are height and width of the original and degraded images, M is maximum number of scales for given filter and D represents low pass SPWT filter dimension [30] which depends on number of orientations K, Table I. In the results section, it will be shown that the best correlation with MOS can be obtained using 1 or 2 orientations, Table I.